SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 * `GET /measurement/measurements/{id}`
 * `DEL /measurements/measurement/{id}`

-The following API will be supported starting with 10.17:
+The following API is partially supported:

 * `DEL /measurements/measurement/`

-The following API is not supported in 10.16 will be supported starting with 10.17:
+In 10.16 The parameters `dateFrom` and `dateTo` are not supported.
+In 10.17+ the parameters `dateFrom` and `dateTo` must be truncated to full hours (for example, 2022-08-19T14:00:00.000Z), otherwise an error will be returned.
+Instead, in 10.16 retention rules can be used to remove expired measurements data from the Operational Store.

 ### Security changes